Hays Common sense

 Hays Commons is a proposed 498-acre mixed-use project developed by MileStone Community Builders; Austin’s largest privately held homebuilder.

-The project will also create nearly 260 acres of parks and open space that includes a 160-acre conservation easement for generational land preservation, 75 acres of community open space, 16 acres of publicly accessible parks, and three miles of public trails that will serve as critical connectors to the regional trail system, including the Violet Crown Trail.
+The project will also create nearly 295 acres of parks and open space that includes a 215-acre conservation easement for generational land preservation, 61 acres of community open space, 16 acres of publicly accessible parks, and three miles of public trails that will serve as critical connectors to the regional trail system, including the Violet Crown Trail.

 Hays Commons will deliver much needed housing to a critical growth corridor in Southwest Austin.
 The project site is uniquely located and has several jurisdictional and regulatory options to pursue for development.
-In a current environment where developments are actively disannexing and fleeing the Austin ETJ and its environmental, planning and development regulations, Hays Commons is forging a much different path forward by intentionally pursuing a partnership with the City of Austin to expand jurisdiction and have a meaningful impact on the project’s design and development standards.
+In a current environment where developments are actively disannexing and choosing alternative regulatory frameworks, Hays Commons is intentionally pursuing a partnership with the City of Austin to expand jurisdiction and have a meaningful impact on the project’s design and development standards.

 About Hays Commons